Tractable Optimal Experimental Design using Transport Maps: Numerical examples

 Homogeneous Neumann data is fixed at the top and bottom boundaries.
 Thus, the design $\be = [e_1,e_2]$ enters into the parameter-to-state map directly through the boundary condition.
 The effect of different designs on the state can be seen in \cref{figure:boundary-conditions}.
 After each experiment is performed with some prescribed boundary conditions, $u$~is measured at three locations as visualized in~\cref{figure:true_kappa}.

 Using~\cref{algorithm:SOED_EIG}, boundary conditions are chosen for five experiments in a sequential fashion.
 The log-diffusivity field used to synthesize the data in each experiment is visualized in~\cref{figure:true_kappa}.
+At each stage, the data is synthesized using the Fast Forward and Inverse problems solver (\texttt{FastFins}) package~\cite{Cui:fastfins}.
+Specifically, the governing PDE~\eqref{eq:elliptic} is solved using the finite element (FE) method with second-order Lagrange elements on a mesh of size $h = \frac{1}{64}$ in each coordinate direction.
+Applying the resulting discretized PTO map takes approximately \SI{0.17}{\second}.
 To speed up the construction of the FTT approximation to the joint density $\pi_{\be, \bd, \bm \given \bI_k}$ in each stage, the design-dependent parameter-to-state map is replaced with a surrogate built using the discrete empirical interpolation method~\cite{ChaturantabutSorensen:2010:1}.
-The surrogate is constructed using the Fast Forward and Inverse problems solver (FastFins) package~\cite{Cui:fastfins} with \num{1000} solves of the full-order elliptic PDE, and has relative approximation error on the order of $10^{-3}$.
-One solve with the reduced-order model is approximately $60$~times faster than one solve with the full model.
+The surrogate is constructed using the \texttt{FastFins} package with \num{1000} solves of the full-order elliptic PDE, and has relative approximation error on the order of $10^{-3}$.
+One solve with the reduced-order model is approximately $60$~times faster than one solve of the FE model.